 (3) The contract provides that the private collection contractor is subject to the Privacy Act of 1974 to the extent specified in 5 U.S.C.
 552a(m), and to applicable Federal and state laws and regulations pertaining to debt collection practices, including but not limited to the Fair Debt Collection Practices Act, 15 U.S.C.
 1692; and

 (4) The private collection contractor is required to account for all amounts collected.

 (b) GSA will use Governmentwide debt collection contracts to obtain debt collection services provided by private collection contractors.
-However, GSA may refer debts to private collection contractors pursuant to a contract between the agency and the private collection contractor only if such debts are not subject to the requirement to transfer debts to Treasury for debt collection.
+However, GSA may refer debts to private collection contractors pursuant to a contract Start Printed Page 68746between the Agency and the private collection contractor only if such debts are not subject to the requirement to transfer debts to Treasury for debt collection.
 See 31 U.S.C.
 3711(g); 31 CFR 285.12(e).

 (c) GSA may fund private collection contractor contracts in accordance with 31 U.S.C.
 3718(b), or as otherwise permitted by law.

 (d) GSA may enter into contracts for locating and recovering assets of the United States, such as unclaimed assets.

 (e) GSA may enter into contracts for debtor asset and income search reports.
 In accordance with 31 U.S.C.
 3718(b), such contracts may provide that the fee a contractor charges the Agency for such services may be payable from the amounts recovered, unless otherwise prohibited by statute.